|

 decades and is thrilled with the opportunity to delve into Woodhull's

 rich and complex life."
 Victoria was the first woman to push her way onto the political stage.
 She ran a newspaper and became a stockbroker.
 As Victoria put it, I endeavor to make the most of everything.
 In the end, that's exactly what she did!
 Victoria Woodhull ran for president in 1872 when women couldn't even vote.
 As if that wasn't enough of a problem, she was too young to be president AND she was in jail on election day!
 But this fearless fighter for equal rights didn't let any of that stop her.
 Besides being the first woman to run for president, she was the first woman to address Congress, she ran a newspaper, she was the first female stock broker on Wall Street, she was a philanthropist and in her later years she even rode a motorcycle!
 As a candidate she stood for equal rights for all, supported an eight-hour work day, minority representation in Congress, universal suffrage for women, public housing for the poor, a national education system, and the creation of an international body to help prevent war around the world.
 Rising above her poverty-stricken background, this Ohioan accomplished more than anyone could have expected.
 This project reunites the team from our Emmy-nominated film, TRAIL MAGIC: THE GRANDMA GATEWOOD STORY to tell the story of another Ohio pioneer.
 Writer Kelly Boyer Sagert and director Peter Huston with EVE Artistic Director/Producer Bette Lou Higgins are bringing the story of Victoria Woodhull to life with a storytelling program and companion book and a new documentary.
 MADAM PRESIDENT: THE STORY OF VICTORIA WOODHULL is a storytelling program with PowerPoint that delves into Woodhull's life while the documentary, VICTORIA WOODHULL: SHATTERING GLASS CEILINGS tells her story in first person and with interviews from historians around the country.
 The film starts Kate Luke as Victoria; Debra Rose ad the Narrator and Aspen Yost Bott is young Victoria.
-The storytelling program and the film are now available for presentation for your group.
-The film will soon be available for streaming and on DVD -- watch this space for information as it becomes available.
-Listen to an interview with Ed "Flash" Ferenc and Bette Lou Higgins on "Flashpoint Now" from Saturday, September 7, 2024 Watch some short clips from the film.
-Victoria
+Find out about the film premiere!
+COMPLETE ORDERING INFORMATION VICTORIA WOODHULL: SHATTERING GLASS CEILINGS is available ot rent on Vimeo and our the companion book by Kelley Boyer Sagert and Bette Lou Higgins is available in several formats.
+You can also find more information about Victoria and Women's Rights Find out where you can see Victoria Woodhull programs The storytelling program and the film are now available for presentation for your group.
+To find out where the shows are being presented, check our calendar.
+If you would like to arrange for a presentation of the storytelling program or the film, simply contact us with your request.
+For information on renting the film or ordering our companion book, We have a special Facebook page for our documentary where you can get up-to-date information including where the film is playing.
+Like It and stay in the loop!
+Find out more!
+Watch

 |